 It takes place in a classy room with freezing air condition and good tuna sandwiches.
 The participants are from Hong Kong, Mainland China, Malaysia, and Nepal.
-Several students have actually traveled from Lignan's sister university in Southern China to sit by the feet of this moronic Master.
+Several students have actually traveled from Lignan's sister university in Southern China to sit at my feet.

 My Master Class (yes, I like using this word as often I can) is part of Lingnan's Life Writing program - an absolutely great invention where students write about their own life experiences.
 If you're a bore you could call it autobiography, but I like Life Writing much better.

 I read and critique five stories, and some of them are very good.
 One student has written a moving tale about how a small gesture of trust from a stranger in Wales changed her life.
 Another story is a wonderful character study about a late uncle on the Mainland who was accused of counter-revolutionary tendencies, even though he was a mere loner.

 But what impressed me the most were the students themselves.
 After an hour I wanted to put them all in my suitcase, so I could bring them with me to Denmark.
 They were wonderful, and so were the professors at Lingnan.